 As it says on the tin, MFA or multi-factor authentication is a security mechanism that requires users to provide multiple forms of authentication before gaining access to a system or application.
 Providing an extra layer of security beyond the standard username and password, MFA requires an additional pin or password, a security token or mobile device and sometimes even biometric authentication (often devise dependent), which can be anything from facial recognition to a fingerprint.

-Reduce the risk of data breaches and guarantee authorized access to cloud resources.
-This level of protection requires implementing enhanced access control, rigorous authentication measures, granular policy enforcement, and comprehensive visibility across all your cloud services.
+Lower the chance of data breaches and make sure that only authorised users can access cloud resources.
+To get this level of protection, you need to use better access control, stricter authentication, more detailed policy enforcement, and full visibility across all of your cloud services.

 Zero Trust security aims to reduce the attack surface by applying access controls and segmentation, monitoring and logging all activity, as well as verifying and authorising all users and devices before granting access to resources.